benrobk1/harvest-route-hub/QUICKSTART.md

    - View function logs
    - Monitor real-time subscriptions

-4. **Hot Module Reload:** Vite supports HMR - save any file and see changes instantly without refresh
+4. **Hot Module Reload:** Vite supports HMR - save a file and see changes instantly without refresh

 5. **Type Safety:** This project uses strict TypeScript - let the compiler guide you.
 If it compiles, it usually works!